hufi69/MatchMakingApp/README.md

 ## 🆘 Support

-For support and questions, please check the documentation in the `docs/` folder or create an issue in the repository.
+For support and questions, please create an issue in the repository.